top of page

 In the Group Homes

-We focus on building community between group home residents & church volunteers to provide support and offer enrichment opportunities such as cooking classes, outings, Bible studies, and home repair projects through our THRIVE program.
+We focus on building community between group home residents & church volunteers through activities such as cooking, crafts, Bible Study, and home repair projects through our THRIVE program.

 Learn More